skypilot-org/skypilot/docs/source/serving/sky-serve.rst

     # Here goes other task config

-Now you have a Service YAML that can be used with Sky Serve!
+Now you have a Service YAML that can be used with SkyServe!
 Simply run :code:`sky serve up vicuna.yaml -n vicuna` to deploy the service (use :code:`-n` to give your service a name!).
 After a while, there will be an OpenAI Compatible API endpoint ready to accept traffic (:code:`44.201.113.28:30001` in the following example):

 .. image:: ../images/sky-serve-status-vicuna-ready.png
     :width: 800